- Angular vs React: Brief Overview

 |Top 4 Countries||United States, China, Indonesia, United Kingdom||Russia, Taiwan, Denmark, Iran|

 Agreed.
 It’s a tough choice.
 Because both the frameworks can be used for creating similar web applications, picking one needs you to carefully access your requirements.
-For instance, if you’re seeking to build a minimum viable product with limited functions, you can go with Angular.
+Therefore, you need to understand the difference between React and Angular.
+For instance, if you’re seeking to build a minimum viable product with limited functions, you can go with the Angular framework.
 That’s because the framework offers all the necessary components of the MVC stack to enable developers to build a fully working SPA.

-Not only is React more popular than Angular but also it has been evolving consistently for the past few years.
-Its virtual DOM implementation, rendering optimizations, and enormous support from the developer community makes it stand out.
+There are many popular frameworks available.
+But, React a more powerful framework than Angular.
+Also, it has been evolving consistently for the past few years.
+Its virtual DOM implementation, server-side rendering optimizations, and enormous support from the developer community make it stand out.

 That’s not all.
-If you wish to migrate from one React version to another, it’s hassle-free too!
+In case if you plan to create react app, If you wish to migrate from one React version to another, it’s hassle-free too!
 As such, you don’t have to install updates one by one — like Angular.

 Summing that all up leaves us with an obvious choice – React is better than Angular in quite a few ways.
 This certainly doesn’t mean Angular isn’t worth it.
 As said earlier, both have their own positives and negatives.
 What you should be using really depends on your requirements and objectives.